KKotlicki/Cibot/README.md

 8.  make sure to test your code before uploading
 10. remember not to break asynchronicity
 11. do not duplicate function names, command aliases, or features
+12. do not duplicate function names, command aliases, or features

 **ToDo:**